 - Replace the stock piston with desired optional piston.
-Be careful not to lose the small washer located below the piston. - 2.
-Position the new piston onto the shock shaft above the small washer.
+Be careful not to lose the small washer located below the piston. - Position the new piston onto the shock shaft above the small washer.
 Grip the threads of the shaft with side cutters or needlenose pliers and tighten the nut with the 4-way wrench to secure the assembly (D). - Insert the shock shaft assembly through the shock body until the piston bottoms out. - 4.
 Lubricate the shaft and X-ring with silicone oil. - 5.
 Install the X-ring over the shaft and into the bore of the shock body. - 6.
-Install the lower cap using the suspension multi-tool (B). - Grip the shaft close to the threads with needlenose pliers or side cutters and thread the rod end onto the shock shaft until the rod end bottoms out (C). - Fill the shock with new silicone shock oil up to the top of the shock body.
+Install the lower cap using the suspension multi-tool (B). - 7.
+Grip the shaft close to the threads with needlenose pliers or side cutters and thread the rod end onto the shock shaft until the rod end bottoms out (C). - 8.
+Fill the shock with new silicone shock oil up to the top of the shock body.
 Slowly move the piston up and down (always keeping it submerged in oil) to release the air bubbles.
+Let the shock sit for a few minutes to allow any remaining air bubbles to surface. - Slowly thread the upper cap with the installed shock bladder onto the shock body with the suspension multi-tool.
+The excess oil will bleed out of the small hole in the shock cap.
+Tighten the shock cap until snug.
+Use the included steel shock wrench to hold onto the shock body while tightening (A). - 10.
+Reinstall the spring and lower retainer.